 You may look at Pay Per Click marketing as a puzzle – you will not see the full picture unless you have all 7 elements:

 This may not sound logical, as we’ve gotten used to a totally opposite approach.
 The wholesale price for potatoes is much lower compared to the market price.
 So why do we have the opposite situation when it comes to PPC marketing?

-All people are different and on a different step of a sales funnel.
+All people are different and are on different steps of the sales funnel.
 Person A is ready to buy your product straight away while Person B needs time to think.
 Person C is just performing research and, probably he is never going to buy your product.